bpinzone/LearnOpenGL/design.md

-TODO: Proper OOP.
-Make members private.

-Construction philosophy:
-    Give me everything I need directly.
-    or
-    Give me something to generate it with.

-Also, at any time you can set things.

-game object
-    model
-        meshes
+OOP Composition hierarchy:
+* Game object has a
+    * Model has many
+        * Meshes have
-            vertex data
+            * Vertex data
-            Material
+            * Material has
-                Shader
+                * Shader
-                Data to put into uniforms (only that which its responsible for) Textures
+                * Data to put into uniforms (only that which its responsible for)
+                    * Textures
-                    Other
+                    * Other

+TODO: Some members are still not private.